Court dress: Scotland

-Scottish court dress is very similar to English court dress, but there are notable differences.
-For example, Scottish advocates wear tail coats under their gowns, and wear white bow ties instead of bands.
-KCs and judges wear long scarf-like ties (known as falls) instead of bands.
+Scottish court dress is very similar to English court dress, with notable differences.
+Most Scottish courts have eliminated legal dress for civil business and kept it for criminal proceedings.

+Lawyers in Scotland are either advocates or solicitors.
+Male advocates wear tail coats under their gowns, and wear white bow ties instead of bands.
+Female advocates wear dark formal clothing under their gowns but no neckwear.
+Advocates who have become KCs or judges wear long scarf-like ties (known as falls) instead of bands.

+Advocates now wear business dress, such as a dark suit, unless the court is dealing with a criminal matter, breach of interdict or contempt of court or the sheriff or judge has directed court dress.
+Court dress is routinely no longer used in the Inner and Outer House, which only hear civil cases.
+Business dress in court must include a necktie for male advocates.

+Business in the lower Scottish courts is routinely conducted by a solicitor, unlike the English jurisdictions, where an advocate (barrister) will often have to be instructed.
+Solicitors in court wear a court gown over business dress; they do not use the advocate's wig or formal dress.
+This includes solicitor-advocates who have attained higher rights of audience.

 Scottish judicial robes are very different from English ones.
-Senators of the College of Justice are Scotland's senior judges; they sit in both the Court of Session (Scotland's top civil court) and the High Court of Justiciary (Scotland's top criminal court).
+Senators of the College of Justice are Scotland's senior judges; they sit in both the Court of Session and the High Court of Justiciary (Scotland's top criminal court).
 Judicial robes in the Court of Session are dark red, faced with red crosses (a stylised representation of what were once ribbons used to fasten the gown).
 Judicial robes in the High Court of Justiciary are predominantly white and red, faced with red crosses over the white.
 The white and red robe of the Lord Justice Clerk is differentiated by many small perforations in the white satin, through which the red cloth shows giving an ermine-like impression.
 The Lord Justice General wears a red robe and hood (without crosses) edged in ermine (black-spotted white fur).
+Senators sitting in the supreme Scottish civil court, the Court of Session, now routinely wear business dress.

 Sheriffs (who preside over Sheriff Courts) wear the black gowns which they formerly used in practice (silk gowns for KCs; stuff gowns for advocates and solicitor-advocates), with falls in place of the bow-tie.
+Most sheriffdoms have now replaced court dress with business dress for civil business, following the lead of the supreme courts.
+Sheriffs and advocates in those courts are not required to wear a gown, formal dress or wig and solicitors are not required to wear a gown, provided that evidence is not being taken from a witness or the sheriff has not specially directed the wearing of court dress for a particular matter.